hiiamboris/red-wiki/[Design]-Removing-keys-from-MAP!-values.md

 Instead of the current `map/key: none` to remove `key` from `map`, use something like `map/key: make unset! none`.
 It makes more sense logically, given the meaning of `unset!`, however it's annoying to ever have to explicitly deal with `unset!` values.
 A mezz helper function could be added though, and it could support other cases as well (including perhaps `bitset!`, so we can get rid of the `remove/part` special case altogether).

+This is a bit inconsistent with words, which require `set/any` to accept `unset!`.

 ## Allow `unset` (the `native!` function) on `path!` values and handle all cases accordingly

 A similar but perhaps cleaner alternative to the above would be to allow `unset 'map/key` to remove `key` from `map`.
 It gets a little ugly with `string!` keys etc, you'd have to use `unset 'map/("key")`.
 It would be perhaps more familiar to people coming from Javascript for eg. (`delete object.key` becomes `unset 'object/key`).

+There is a precedent for this with `get` and `set`, which both allow a map path.
+It does start feeling a little strange, but as an underlying mechanism, with a wrapper mezz, it might be the most consistent.
+Unless `remove/part` to match bitset behavior is deemed better. `Unset` is shorter.
+And also doesn't preclude using `unset!` as a value to remove a key.